Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Materials

--   The minimum material required to achieve a desired effect to should always be used
+-   The minimum material required to achieve the desired effect should always be used
 -   When in doubt, refer to the material definition files to get an idea of the costs of various materials, taking the material inheritance system into account

 ### Quantity